Hardwood Classics: As Hardwood Classics

 In this re-formatted version, the program features interviews and trivia tidbits pertaining to the game being presented.
 Hardwood Classics features footage used by the NBA's past and present broadcasting partners, such as ABC, CBS, ESPN, NBC, TBS, TNT, and USA Network, as well as locally produced broadcasts from the individual NBA franchises.

 In 2009, Hardwood Classics also began to broadcast condensed 30-minute episodes of the NBA All-Star Weekend Slam Dunk Contest, beginning with the 1984 contest.
 These programs are shown only during the month of February, which coincides with the NBA All-Star Weekend.

 Beginning in 2010, Hardwood Classics is hosted by Marc Fein, and later by either Matt Winer or Rick Kamla, who gives a preview of the selected game as well as facts that followed the game.
-Previously, Andre Aldridge hosted the program from 2004–05.
+Previously, Andre Aldridge hosted the program from 2004 to 2005.

 Hardwood Classics also lends its name to the Mitchell & Ness clothing line of authentic vintage NBA jerseys, as well as the annual throwback game series "Hardwood Classics Nights", featuring NBA teams in throwback uniforms.

 During the 2011 NBA lockout, Hardwood Classics was aired on NBA TV on a daily basis, usually twice a day, primarily to fill in programming hours.
 This is because recent footage of active NBA players could not be aired per agreement by the league during the lockout, instead NBA TV focused on programming featuring NBA legends during this period, other than ongoing WNBA and NBA Development League games.
 More recent episodes focused more on an individual player or team accomplishments aside from games which feature signature plays and series/championship victories.
 Some games previously aired under the "Greatest Games" title were re-aired under the "Hardwood Classics" banner.
 Every Monday, Hardwood Classics was promoted as 'Old School Monday' and two games or more featuring a significant milestone or moment were aired.
 'Old School Monday' airs only during the NBA off-season.
 Beginning in October, a variation of Hardwood Classics called 'Classic Quarters' is also aired, in which a thirty-minute episode was dedicated to a particular quarter of a classic NBA game.

 During the 2020 NBA season break due to the COVID-19 pandemic, NBA TV aired select classic games under the Hardwood Classics Popcast title.
 The format brought back in-game tidbits last seen under the Greatest Games name.

 Even though NBA TV now airs in high definition, Hardwood Classics continue to be shown in standard definition, one of only a few programs on NBA TV to do so.
 This applies only, however, to games shown before the availability of high definition (e.g. games prior to 2007).
 In recent years, Hardwood Classics is shown in full high definition, with black pillarboxes filling in for games originally aired in the 4:3 standard definition ratio.